aralroca/aralroca.com/posts/teaful.md

 export const { useStore: useCounter } = createStore({ count: 0 });
 ```

-And use them in your components:
+You can also use them in your components:

 ```js